All I Watch for Christmas: History

 TBS and TNT had long carried Christmas specials, particularly with the purchase of the Metro-Goldwyn-Mayer library in 1986.
 In 1989, TNT became the exclusive broadcaster of the original animated version of How the Grinch Stole Christmas!
 It also built a tradition of airing the 1983 film A Christmas Story beginning in 1987, eventually expanding over time to become a full-day marathon by 1997.
 The Wizard of Oz, a holiday tradition on television since its 1950s golden age, moved to TBS in 1999.

 Other programs in the Warner Bros. library were licensed out to other channels.
 Through 2017, a package of films such as Elf, National Lampoon's Christmas Vacation, The Polar Express and the 1974–1987 library of cel-animated and stop-motion "Animagic" Christmas specials from Rankin/Bass Productions were licensed to what was then ABC Family for its 25 Days of Christmas, where the films were major ratings draws.
 In 2018, Warner Bros.' parent company entered into a licensing deal with AMC to move those programs to that network, and out of the 25 Days of Christmas.
 The Christmas specials from the Hanna-Barbera library were aired on sister channel Boomerang until 2024, when they became a centerpiece of MeTV Toons's holiday programming.

 Over time, TBS and TNT began airing that library on its own channels in addition to continuing to make them available to AMC.
 (A Christmas Story remained exclusive to TNT and TBS, while the Grinch animated special has been licensed out to NBC since 2015, with TBS and TNT also showing the special.)

 In 2021, TBS and TNT introduced the Winter Break branding as part of their holiday programming slate for that year.
 During this, TBS' Winter Break branding that year was hosted by Carla, an abominable "snowmonster" voiced by Amy Sedaris, and later, a group of greeting cards on top of an firehouse mantel on 2023, and continued after the rebranding of "All I Watch for Christmas".

 The "Christmas Maximus" and "All I Watch for Christmas" block names were introduced in 2024.
 With the new brand, several of the films will also be featured in TNT's revival of Dinner and a Movie.

+In 2025, Warner Bros.
+Discovery expanded the programming to HGTV, whose holiday programming up until then had consisted only of unofficial coverage of the Rose Parade.
+The introduction of the film library (which included A Christmas Story, Elf and Candy Cane Lane) drew harsh backlash from the network's viewers for not fitting HGTV's format, and was done in large part due to fill programming holes caused by a major cutback in original programming on the network over the previous year.